akrakowsky/Module_20/README.md

 ### Recommendation
 *  Based on your findings, make a brief (1-2 sentences) recommendation to your clients.
 Can the cryptocurrencies be clustered together?
 If so, into how many clusters?
+*  I would recommend clustering the cryptocurrency into 6 sets.

 --------------------------------------
 ### References